bferriman/pet-spiration/README.md

 - "long.white.adult.jpg" Photo by rashid khreiss on Unsplash
 - "long.white.adult2.jpg" Photo by Omar Mahmood from Pexels
 - "long.white.kitten.jpg" Photo by Amy Chen on Unsplash
-- "long.white.kitten2.jpg" Photo by Amy Chen on Unsplash
-- "long.white.kitten3.jpg" Photo by Rana Sawalha on Unsplash
 - "short.white.adult.jpg" Photo by Marcos Ferrari on Unsplash
 - "short.white.adult2.jpg" Photo by Max Sandelin on Unsplash
 - "short.white.kitten.jpg" Photo by Raquel Pedrotti on Unsplash